programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 JDG-1900.jsonl.bz2
 ```

 Each newspaper archive is named after the newspaper identifier: for example, `GDL` stands for *Gazette de Lausanne*.
-In total, these four `.bz2` files contain 92,000 articles through `passim`, corresponding to all articles published in 1900 in the four sampled newspapers.
+In total, these four `.bz2` files contain 92,000 articles through Passim, corresponding to all articles published in 1900 in the four sampled newspapers.

 Sometimes it's not easy to inspect data packaged in this way.
-But some bash commands like `bzcat` and `jq` can help us.
+But some Bash commands like `bzcat` and `jq` can help us.
 For example, with the following chain of commands we can find out how many documents (newspaper articles) are contained in each of the input files by counting their IDs:

 ```
 >>> bzcat impresso/data/GDL-1900.jsonl.bz2 | jq --slurp '[.[] |del(.pages)| .id]|length'